 Further to Station H – Lichtenwalde Castle and Park, approx. 35km

 Lichtenwalde Castle & Park (H)

-Within easy reach of Chemnitz, Lichtenwalde Castle with its one of the most beautiful Baroque gardens in Germany invites visitors to have a “rendezvous with the arts”.
-Immediately next to the castle, there is the entrance to the ten-hectare park that was created in the transitional stage from Baroque to Rococo.
-Along several axes of sight and of paths, individual garden spaces reveal splendid alleyways, concert gardens and historical trick fountains.
-What is particularly charming is the sloped setting of the park that is preserved in its original state, which provides surprising views into the Zschopau river valley.
-All year round, the newly designed “Treasury” museum presents exhibits from distant cultures, some of which are several thousand years old and are of immeasurable cultural and historical value
+Immediately next to Lichtenwalde Castle, there is the entrance to the ten-hectare Baroque park estate that was created during the transitional stage from Baroque to Rococo.
+Along several axes of sight and of paths, individual garden spaces reveal splendid avenues, concert gardens and historical trick fountains.
+What is particularly charming is the sloped setting of the park permitting surprising views into the Zschopau River valley.
+All year round, the newly designed “Treasury” museum presents exhibits from distant cultures, some of which are several thousand years old and are of immeasurable cultural and historical value.

 Further to Station I - The Royal Grounds of Bad Elster, approx. 115 km